 Figure 1 : eeZee Click concept diagram

-The main advantages of this very low tech version was that it was completely independent in space – there was no setup with a limited tracking area necessary – the system can be used everywhere the limits are only the available real space, no was there the limitation of cables tethering the user to a fixed computer.
-Additionally, it used only the basic sensors in the smartphone so the problem of different smartphones behaving differently was overcome.
+The main advantages of this very low tech version was that it was completely independent in space – there was no setup with a limited tracking area necessary – the system can be used everywhere the limits are only the available real space and the possibilities of the smartphones.
+Neither the limitation of cables tethering the user to a fixed computer nor the rather limited tracking areas of other HMD systems are an issue here.
+Additionally, eeZee click used only the basic sensors in the smartphone so the problem of different smartphones behaving differently was overcome.
 Gaze determines direction of navigation i.e. whilst wearing the Google Cardboard headset, the direction of travel is determined by where the user is looking.
 The sensors for the movement were attached to the users’ shoes.
 It was really striking that this very low cost idea gave a much better feeling of immersion then walking by pressing a button on your HMD device or being transported by staring into a corner.
 We used the system mainly for interior spaces but we discussed the possibility to use it also in an urban setting.
 During our first attempts, we found out that walking a city is very effective but sometimes it would be good to be able to move a little faster – such as using a bicycle.

 It seemed appropriate to revisit the nAVRgate project from 1999.
 (Knight and Brown 1999-2001) The Project was an attempt to use a modified exercise bike to be able to cycle round urban environments in front of a projected screen.
 It took inspiration from Jeffrey Shaw and the Legible Cities project (1988), but constructed in the spirit of low cost/home brew computing.
 Users used a familiar metaphor and ‘rode’ the bike whilst sitting in front of a large projected image which extended beyond their field of view.
 They were, within the restrictions of the screen size, able to move their heads to alter their view, but it was a 2D image which naturally reduced the immersive effect.
 More seriously, due to physical movement scaling problems (caused by a lack of configurability in software drivers) the handlebars in a rather less than natural manner requiring 90 degrees of movement for only 45 degrees on screen.
 The system used the proprietary games engine ‘Unreal’ to generate the environments which was good for the time (and exceeded user expectations), but current software has advanced significantly not only in terms of quality of real-time rendered graphics, but also in the degree of flexibility and customisation options.
 Despite these problems, it was very successful in terms of the overall degree of immersion that users experienced compared to other methods.